 7- The Turkish Van, The Cat From The Orient

-This beautiful cat of 30 cm for 8 kg with a heavy and muscular look comes to us from Turkey and has several particularities.
+This beautiful cat of 12 inches for 8 kg with a heavy and muscular look comes to us from Turkey and has several particularities.

-Its dress is two-tone, but only its head and tail are colored, the rest of its body being white.
-Its fur is long in winter, but short in summer except for its tail, which remains long-haired regardless of the season.
-Finally, its hind legs are longer than its front legs, which allows it certain agility.
+His dress is two-tone, but only its head and tail are colored, the rest of its body white.
+His fur is long in winter but short in summer except for his tail, which remains long-haired regardless of the season.
+Finally, his hind legs are longer than his front legs, which allows him certain agility.

 8- The Selkirk Rex, The Sheep Cat

-This bigger cat breed displays impressive strength for its 30 cm and 7 kg of muscle.
+This bigger cat breed displays impressive strength for its 12 inches and 15 lb muscle.

-Nicknamed the sheep cat for the waves and curls of its coat, there are still 2 varieties of Selkirk: The short hair, with dense ringlets at the level of the neck, throat, and belly, and the semi-long hair, very curly.
+Nicknamed the sheep cat for the waves and curls of its coat, there are still two varieties of Selkirk: Short hair, with dense ringlets at the level of the neck, throat, and belly, and semi-long hair, very curly.

 9- The Bengal, The Miniature Panther